DCSRH Training Scheme (formerly DFSRH)

 • Be up to date with basic life support and anaphylaxis training

 The programme offered by Cambridgeshire and Peterborough is registered with CoSRH.
-Once we have received your expression of interest, we will invite you to an interview with our Training Programme Director (TPD) providing you meet the above entry requirements.
+Once we received your application, successful applicants will be invited to an interview with our Training Programme Director (TPD).
 Following a successful interview, you will be sent a ‘Learner Agreement’ document to be completed and signed by you as the trainee, and by your practice to indicate how they will support you through your qualification.

 Video explaining the diploma journey